Azure/fleet/docs/troubleshooting/README.md

 in the **placementStatuses** section of the **CRP status** for kind-cluster-1 in **failedPlacements** we get a clear message as to why the resource failed to apply on the member cluster.

-At times we might need more information in that case please take a look at the work object
+At times, we might need more information in that case please take a look at the work object

 **work status:**
 ```